malkind/meeting-rooms-states-react/README.md

 Runs the server in the development mode.\
 Open [http://localhost:8000](http://localhost:8000) to view it in the browser.

-NOTE: db.json contains the data for the rooms and the config of the state machine. rooms.json file (in public) has a copy of those rooms, so you can always restore\reset state of data
+**NOTE**: db.json contains the data for the rooms and the config of the state machine. rooms.json file (in public) has a copy of those rooms, so you can always restore\reset state of data

 ### `npm run start-server`